ashishexee/peerhost/README.md

 > **Protocol Economics & Sustainability**
 >
-> Currently, PeerHost is **subsidized**—users can deploy and execute serverless functions for free, with the `ExecutionCoordinator` treasury (funded by the creator) covering worker fees.
+> Currently, PeerHost is **subsidized**—users can deploy and execute serverless functions for free, with the `ExecutionCoordinator` treasury (already funded) covering worker fees.
 Also the payment from the paid endpoints gets directly into the `Owners` wallet.
 >
 > **Future Roadmap**: We will transition to a fully self-sustaining system:
 > *   **Free Tier**: Users will continue to enjoy a free execution quota.